segfault24/esiclient/EsiClient/docs/CorporationApi.md

 Get alliance history

-Get a list of all the alliances a corporation has been a member of  --- Alternate route: &#x60;/v2/corporations/{corporation_id}/alliancehistory/&#x60;  Alternate route: &#x60;/dev/corporations/{corporation_id}/alliancehistory/&#x60;  --- This route is cached for up to 3600 seconds
+Get a list of all the alliances a corporation has been a member of  ---  This route is cached for up to 3600 seconds

 ### Example
 ```java